mrnossiom/blog/content/posts/_index.md

 sort_by = "date"
 +++

-You can find here a mix of ideas on progarmmation.
+You can find all the articles I've written here.